-Efficient Software Testing – Meet Budget Needs & Set Priorities
+Efficient Software Testing – Set Budgets & Priorities

 Efficient Software Testing calls for a robust plan.
 You must plan how many tests the team executes during the time scheduled.
 It is important to make the most of the testing time by testing efficiently and thoroughly without testing everything.